Taḥlīl Muḥtawá al-Kitāb al-Madrasī lil-Lughah al-ʿArabīyah li-Ṣaff al-Sābiʿ li-Ḥasan Sayf Allāh bi-Madkhal Mutaʿaddid al-Wasa’iṭ

 Beltrán-Planques, Vicent, and Mercedes Querol-Julián.
 “English Language Learners’ Spoken Interaction: What a Multimodal Perspective Reveals about Pragmatic Competence.”
 System 77 (2018): 80–90. https://doi.org/10.1016/j.system.2018.01.008.

 Dontcheva-Navratilova, Olga. “‘We Want You to Be Informed’: Rhetorical and Pragmatic Strategies for Recontextualising Scientific Knowledge in Biology Video Abstracts.”
-Discourse, Context and Media 68, no. February (2025). https://doi.org/10.1016/j.dcm.2025.100938.
+Discourse, Context and Media 68 (2025). https://doi.org/10.1016/j.dcm.2025.100938.

 Fadhil, Wasan N. “Pragma-Multimodal Discourse Analysis of Environmental Slogans.”
 Journal of Language Teaching and Research 15, no. 3 (2024): 911–19. https://doi.org/10.17507/jltr.1503.24.

-Freigang, Farina, Sören Klett, and Stefan Kopp.
-“Pragmatic Multimodality: Effects of Nonverbal Cues of Focus and Certainty in a Virtual Human.”
-Lecture Notes in Computer Science (Including Subseries Lecture Notes in Artificial Intelligence and Lecture Notes in Bioinformatics) 10498 LNAI (2017): 142–55. https://doi.org/10.1007/978-3-319-67401-8_16.
+Freigang, Farina et al. “Pragmatic Multimodality: Effects of Nonverbal Cues of Focus and Certainty in a Virtual Human.”
+Lecture Notes in Computer Science 10498 LNAI (2017): 142–55. https://doi.org/10.1007/978-3-319-67401-8_16.

 Gheni, Ali Abdulelah, and Fareed Hameed Al-Hindawi.
 “A Multimodal Social Semiotic Analysis of Typography and Layout in Alexander Master’s Novel Stuart: A Life Backwards’’.”
 Journal of Ecohumanism 3, no. 8 (2024): 13632–40. https://doi.org/10.62754/joe.v3i8.5879.

-Halliday, M.A.K, and C.M.I.M Matthiessen.
-An Intriduction to Functional Grammar.
-London: Routledge, 2014.
+Halliday, M.A.K, and Christian M.I.M.
+Matthiessen.
+An Introduction to Functional Grammar.
+3rd ed.
+London: Routledge, 2014. https://doi.org/10.4324/9780203783771.

 Hermawan, Budi.
-Analisis Wacana Multimodal Untuk Pemula.
+Analisis Wacana Multimodal untuk Pemula.
 Bandung: UPI Press, 2021.

-Ilmia, Siti Fahimatul, Rizqi Karimatul Khilmi, Cahya Edi Setyawan, and Maskanah Maskanah.
-“Critical Review of the 2023 Tenth Grade Arabic Textbook for Madrasah Aliyah under Kurikulum Merdeka.”
+Ilmia, Siti Fahimatul et al. “Critical Review of the 2023 Tenth Grade Arabic Textbook for Madrasah Aliyah under Kurikulum Merdeka.”
 Alsina : Journal of Arabic Studies 5, no. 2 (2023): 231–56. https://doi.org/10.21580/alsina.5.2.20893.

 J. R.Firth.
 Papers in Linguistics 1934–1951.
 Oxford: Oxford University Press., 1957.

 Kress, Gunther, and Theo van Leeuwen.
 Reading Images: The Grammar of Visual Design.
-Routledge, 2021.
+3rd ed.
+London: Routledge, 2020. https://doi.org/10.4324/9781003099857.

-Muftia, Ali, and Mudrofin Mudrofin.
-“Analisis Kesesuaian Kompetensi Dasar Dengan Bahan Ajar Bahasa Arab MTs Kelas IX Karya Yushi M. Mahmudah.”
+Mufti, Ali, and Mudrofin Mudrofin.
+“Analisis Kesesuaian Kompetensi Dasar dengan Bahan Ajar Bahasa Arab MTs Kelas IX Karya Yushi M. Mahmudah.”
 Alsina : Journal of Arabic Studies 3, no. 1 (2021): 81–102. https://doi.org/10.21580/alsina.3.1.10432.

-Nur, Sajidah, Nurhadi Nurhadi, and Yuni Pratiwi.
-“Revolusi Buku Ajar Bermuatan Teks Multimodal Terintegrasi Media: Kurikulum Merdeka.”
-GHANCARAN: Jurnal Pendidikan Bahasa Dan Sastra Indonesia, no. November (2023): 377–96. https://doi.org/10.19105/ghancaran.vi.11769.
+Nur, Sajidah et al. “Revolusi Buku Ajar Bermuatan Teks Multimodal Terintegrasi Media: Kurikulum Merdeka.”
+GHANCARAN: Jurnal Pendidikan Bahasa Dan Sastra Indonesia, 2023, 377–96. https://doi.org/10.19105/ghancaran.vi.11769.

 Scholman, Merel, and Schuyler Laparle.
 “Can Gestures Speak Louder than Words?
 The Effect of Gestural Discourse Markers on Discourse Expectations.”
 Discourse Processes 62, no. 6–7 (2025): 457–78. https://doi.org/10.1080/0163853X.2025.2499414.